PudgyPoppins/caps/README.md

 * 1/12 detail network view now uses an actual generic detail view, found and fixed a slug error (slugs are now unique with the scope of the individual network), and now nonprofit detail views and delete views kind of work... now reverses back to detail view after updating
 * 1/16 nonprofit delete view and detail view now work even if name is duplicated, found and fixed other non detail view bug, changed view success redirects, fixed tags not showing up, and switched to github.
 * 1/18 - 1/19 asked a fire stackoverflow questions, coords now need address to generate and have to be None type previously, changed geocoder to MapBox, foreign key is automatically created when you add a nonprofit, update form differs from create form for nonprofit (prescence of network field), added image uploads, and automatic image resizing.
 Only src_link or src_file can be filled, not both.
 Required at least one of 4 nonprofit forms to filled out and worked with mapbox in the network create view.
+* 1/20 I removed the network geocoding funcition in the forms and replaced it with a more intuitive, map function, instead.
+Coorindates are now generated with a mapbox map for network update and create view